Skip to Content

 If you have some extra time, I highly recommend a short hike in the direction of Steinbohytta.
 Here is another viewpoint with even more spectacular views.
 It’s not an easy walk and I spent about an hour going there and back, but it’s really worth it!
 There is a lot of snow in winter and you need good winter boots (hiking poles and crampons would help a lot).

-Practical information: Cable car runs every half an hour and, in general, is open daily between 10 AM and 11 PM (more info here).
+Practical information: Cable car runs every half an hour and, in general, is open daily between 10 AM and 11 PM or even midnight, depending on the season (more info here).
 You get a small discount if you book the tickets online in advance, but you can also just get them there.
 Student and family discounts are available.
-You can reach the cable car by public bus or this direct shuttle from the city center.
+You can reach the cable car by public bus or taxi, or you can even walk (I did).

 TIP: Keep an eye on the weather forecast and do this excursion on the day when the weather is best.
 While you can visit Tromso museums in any weather, the views are obviously better when there are not too many clouds.